 Step 3: Tree Analysis

-Don’t just start cutting the tree; calmly stand in front of the tree and look around for branches (broken, dead or semi-attached).
+Don’t just start cutting the tree; calmly stand in front of the tree and look around for branches or hedges (broken, dead or semi-attached).
 Identify the side on which you want the tree to fall.
 Mark the area where you are comfortable to start cutting.

 Tip: Remove maximum branches from the side you are about to cut (opposite from the felling side).
 The reduced load on the cutting side will lead the tree to fell in the opposite direction.